peterstamps/Kaptsja/Readme.rst

 * Support instructions and examples for usage in combination with Nginx web server are provided.

 * It has been tested on Windows and Ubuntu 20.04 Linux with Python 3.7.4 and 3.8.5.
 Other versions might work as well.

+* It has also been tested for fun on Android (v8.0.0) using Pydroid 3 App (v4.01) with the Pydroid Repository Plugin.
+See below "How to run Kaptsja on Android".

 Summarized functionality / process overview